Richard Gere

 Cinema Career

-Richard Gere’s film debut took place in 1977 with the release of Richard Brooks’s Looking for Mr. Goodbar, where he was given a supporting role and the lead role was played by famous actress Diane Keaton, who received a Golden Globe.
+Richard Gere made his film debut in 1977 with Richard Brooks's Looking for Mr. Goodbar, playing a supporting role alongside Diane Keaton, who earned a Golden Globe for her lead performance.

 Richard Gere's first serious role (Looking for Mr. Goodbar)